ywjbautista/CCM101-jbautista/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 ## Challenges Encountered

-One challenge I encountered was becoming familiar with Linux commands and understanding the information displayed by each command.
-Some command outputs contained several technical details, so I had to carefully identify the specific information required for the laboratory activity.

-Another challenge was understanding how the different cloud infrastructure components are connected.
-Creating the cloud architecture diagram helped me visualize how a user connects through the internet and network to access compute and storage resources.
+One challenge I encountered was understanding how the different cloud infrastructure components are connected to one another.
+I initially found it difficult to visualize how the user, internet connection, network, compute resource, and storage resource work together in one cloud environment.
+Creating the cloud infrastructure diagram helped me understand the connection and purpose of each component more clearly.